-Devarayanadurga which translates to “the fort of God” is a tranquil hill station located near Tumkur district in the state of Karnataka.
+Devarayanadurga or DD Hills which translates to “the fort of God” is a tranquil hill station located near Tumkur district in the state of Karnataka.
 Situated at an elevation of 4000 ft, Devarayanadurga is a perfect weekend getaway to live among the lush green trees and explore the hilly terrain.
 This place is replete with not only picturesque beauty but also has a rich historical, cultural and religious significance.
 There are a number of beautifully crafted temples which will provide you with inner peace and leave you awestruck.
 Untouched by Industrialization, in Devarayanadurga you will be able to witness the magic and serenity of nature.